Save Everything in One Place App

-A better workflow is to treat screenshots as raw capture, not long-term storage.
-Save quickly, then move the important screenshots into a system where the title, source, and context are easier to recover later.
+The moment you use screenshots as a holding pen for recipes, apartment listings, gift ideas, travel notes, or random social posts, your camera roll becomes harder to search and harder to trust.
+A better workflow is to treat screenshots as raw capture, then move the important ones into a system where the title, source, and context are easier to recover later.

 Most people do not lose screenshots because they forgot to save them.
 They lose them because the screenshot alone is not enough context a week later.
 The image has the information, but not the reason you saved it or the keywords you are likely to search for later.